microsoft/MSLab/Scenarios/S2D Bare Metal with SCVMM/readme.md

 ## region Run from Hyper-V Host to create new VMs

 This piece needs to run from Hyper-V host.
 And also you need to mofify VMPath variable to reflect your lab (in my case E:drive)

+VMs will start and attempt to boot.
+This is crucial as we will be able to grab info about VMs from log.

+## region Deploy hosts (run again from DC or management machine)

+This region can be easily modified to use it with real hardware.
+In virtual environment, it will build hash table with MAC addresses, IPs and names from SCVMM log.

+To initiate deployment, just reboot S2D VMs on host after script will create deployment jobs